harishmohanraj/ag2/website/docs/Use-Cases/walk-throughs/enhanced-swarm.md

 --------------------------------------------------------------------------------
 ```

-Our nested chats queue ran, with the `order_retrieval_agent` validating and retrieving the order and the `order_summariser_agent` taking those details and summarizing them before returning them to the Swarm.
+Our nested chats queue ran, with the `order_retrieval_agent` validating and retrieving the order and the `order_summarizer_agent` taking those details and summarizing them before returning them to the Swarm.

 Finally, with no more queries we return back to the triage agent and the workflow is complete.